jack-avery/ansible-tf2network/README.md

 ### 👏 Hands-off Maintenance
 This playbook set comes with a robust and simple auto-update script that ensures your servers update as soon as a new version of Team Fortress 2 is available.
 This is done by rebuilding from *scratch*, instead of updating the existing image, so as to maintain [image immutability](https://kubernetes.io/blog/2018/03/principles-of-container-app-design/).
 Servers are restarted once daily at a time set per-host as to prevent [server clock errors](https://www.youtube.com/watch?v=RdTJHVG_IdU).
 The relay plugin facilitates chat logs with user IDs for use by moderators for moderation decisions.
 This leads to a seamless 24/7 server experience with quality-of-life for your moderation team.

-### 🛠️ Docker and Ansible, confined scope
+### 🛠️ Podman and Ansible, confined scope
-**ansible-tf2network** uses Ansible to provide a user-friendly and extensive configuration interface, and Docker to make your deploys consistent regardless of host.
+**ansible-tf2network** uses Ansible to provide a user-friendly and extensive configuration interface, and Podman to make your deploys consistent regardless of host.
 If you upgrade or move hosts, all you need to do is point your host record in `inventory.yml` at the new IP.

 Since the playbooks keep their activity contained within the `tf2server` user folder with *no* actions performed as root, cleaning up a host after using **ansible-tf2network** can be done with these commands:
+1. `podman compose -f /home/tf2server/podman-compose_{network_shortname}.yml down` - Teardown the network
-1. `userdel -r tf2server` - Delete their user
+2. `userdel -r tf2server` - Delete their user
-2. `docker stop [...]` - Stop the containers (do this for all servers)
-3. `docker container prune` - Remove the containers
-4. `docker image prune -a` - Remove all unused Docker images
+3. `podman image prune -a` - Remove all unused Podman images

 ### 📚 Default, Ruleset, and Instance level configuration
 **ansible-tf2network** server configuration has 3 scopes: default, ruleset, and instance.
 Overriding configuration from outer scopes is possible within inner scopes, e.g., ruleset config overrides default config, and instance config overrides both.